 (capital-gain tax) $497,000

-In this example your loved ones get almost 50% more when you give retirement funds to charity.
+In this example your loved ones get almost 50 percent more when you give retirement funds to charity.
 That’s a clear advantage with inheritance.

-The procedure is very simple.
-It is unnecessary to amend your will or living trust agreement.
+The procedure is very simple and is unnecessary to amend your will or living trust agreement.
 Just request a change-of-beneficiary form from your plan administrator and indicate the percentages for family members and charity.